Jevinvy/toxic-comment-detector/README.md

 | **Preprocessing** | English Stopwords Removed | Common, uninformative words are filtered out. |

 ### **Classifier: Logistic Regression**
-Chosen because it is:
+Logistic Regression is used as the classification model because it is:

-- Fast and lightweight
+- Fast and computationally lightweight
-- Easy to interpret
+- Interpretable (weights can show which words influence toxicity)
-- Works well for text classification baselines
+- A strong baseline for text classification tasks

 ### **Pipeline Summary**
 1. User enters a comment
-2. TF-IDF vectorizer processes it
+2. TF-IDF convert text into a sparse numeric vector
 3. Logistic Regression predicts toxicity
 4. Gradio UI displays:
    - Toxic / Not Toxic